Skip to content

 MYSQL_PASSWORD deadsimplesearchpass Database password

-MYSQL_DATABASE deadsimplesearch Name of the database to use
+MYSQL_DATABASE deadsimplesearch Name of the database

 Change the default password